University students in Turkey are bearing the brunt of the earthquake

 According to clinical psychologist Beyhan Budak, the decision to switch to distance learning must be revised.
 “While the psychological impact caused by the pandemic have not disappeared yet, switching to online education can seriously damage the mental health and education of our youth,” tweeted Budak.

-A member of opposition Republican People's Party Tahsin Tarhan tweeted that the decision to switch to distance learning was “insanity” and “must be reverted immediately.”
+A member of the opposition Republican People's Party, Tahsin Tarhan, tweeted that the decision to switch to distance learning was “insanity” and “must be reverted immediately.”

 Lütfen okulları online yapmayın istediğiniz kadar uzatın okulumu ama son senemin son dönemini yıkılmış şehrimde çadır içinde okumak istemiyorum. Öğrenci kimliğim belki de bu durumda beni en mutlu edecek şey.
 Lütfen bunu elimden almayın! #onlineegitimistemiyoruz #uzaktan